Have a question? Please check our Frequently Asked Questions below. If you don't find what you're looking for, Contact Us.

 The financial commitment of the HBA Program is an investment that holds great potential for significant personal and professional returns.
 Program value is important to consider.
 We deliver an integrated program with sections, dedicated faculty teams, case method teaching and events.
 For comparison purposes, it is important to look at the four year cost of a degree.
 For the first two years students pay regular Western tuition (approx. $8000/year) and then Ivey tuition for years three and four (approx. $27,000).
 We are about equal to our nearest competitor and HBA graduates’ published higher starting salaries (2015 average Ivey starting compensation was just over $66,000) as compared to our nearest competitor, typically about $5,000 higher.
 Most schools do not publish their placement stats.
 Quality summer internships can also help offset HBA 2 tuition.
 Read more on our placement rates.

 The Ivey HBA program finished its expansion in 2013 with 8 sections of 75-76 students.
 In order to grow the program while maintaining the quality of applicants and to increase diversity in the classroom, Ivey broadened its recruitment activities geographically.
 In the early 2000s, almost all of Ivey’s HBA students came from within a two-hour drive of London.
 Now almost 15% of the class comes from outside Ontario.
 The competitive averages for AEO and HBA have not changed during our period of growth and in respect of HBA in particular have gone up in the last two years.
-Further, in spite of the growth in the number of students in the program, career placement results have remained as strong as ever with 93% of 2015 HBA graduates being placed within three months of graduating with average starting compensation of just over $66,000.
+Further, in spite of the growth in the number of students in the program, career placement results have remained as strong as ever with 94% of 2017 HBA graduates being placed within three months of graduating with average starting compensation on average of $68,873.

 If you would like to visit the Ivey Business School, we would be more than happy to show you our building and further discuss the HBA program.
 To book a tour, please visit /hba/contact-us/visit-campus-open-houses/.
 Tours are available Monday – Friday by appointment only.